cosmos/cosmos-sdk/codec/aminojson/README.md

 - add rapid tests
 - refactor for readability. not really convinced stablejson is anymore readable than amino json yet
 - check timestamp special casing is equivalent

+- ensure all usages of gogoproto.nullable are augmented with amino.dont_omitempty